top of page

 A balanced diet supports your body’s functions.
 Deficiencies in certain nutrients, such as magnesium, can lead to muscle spasms, including in the eyelids.
 Aim to include foods rich in magnesium, like spinach, almonds, and black beans, in your daily meals to help minimize twitching.

-Medical Conditions
+Potential Medical Conditions

 In some cases, eye twitching could signal underlying medical issues like dry eye syndrome or allergies.
-While rare, neurologic disorders can also cause twitching.
+Although rare, neurologic disorders can also cause twitching.
 If your symptoms persist for more than a week or are accompanied by other unusual signs, consult a healthcare professional for a comprehensive evaluation.

 Home Remedies for Eye Twitching